What Is a CTE in SQL and How to Use It

 Recursive CTE

-A recursive CTE suggests referencing itself - the result subset returned by the WITH clause is repeatedly referenced until getting the desired result.
+A recursive CTE involves referencing itself - the result subset returned by the WITH clause is repeatedly referenced until getting the desired result.

 The recursive CTE syntax is as follows: